SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 Below is a list of available config settings and their comments inside the global.conf file.
 Note that certain sections will not be filled immediately, and may optionally be added to the file when the server encounters them.
-There's also full example of a unmodified ``global.conf`` file at the bottom of this page, below the following table:
+There's also full example of an unmodified ``global.conf`` file at the bottom of this page, below the following list:

 Global Properties of Sponge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~